cottonears/gen2d/README.md

 # gen2d
-A zig library for 2D procedural generation
+A just-for-fun zig library for 2D procedural generation